Best MVNOs that use T-Mobile's network

 Only the highest plan has dedicated hotspot data

-Having utilized T-Mobile's network for years to provide fantastic coverage, Mint Mobile is now fully owned and operated by the 'Un-carrier' and continues to be a top-tier option.
+Having used T-Mobile's network for many years to provide reliable coverage, Mint Mobile is now fully owned and operated by the 'Un-carrier' and continues to be a top-tier option.
 If you're willing to buy up to a year of phone service upfront, you can get 15GB of monthly data for as little as $20 per month with one line.
-Apart from that, you get hotspot use with every plan.
-The unlimited plan now comes with no data caps and is ideal if you find yourself running out of data quite often.
+Apart from that, you get hotspot usage with every plan.
+The unlimited plan now comes with no data caps (although speeds are reduced if you use more than 50GB in a month) and is ideal if you find yourself running out of data quite often.
 This plan is the perfect for data-heavy users.

-However, Mint Mobile's best rates come from its smaller plans, with the starter 5GB option coming in as low as $15 per month.
-The 15GB plan costs only a bit more, starting at $20 per month.
+However, Mint Mobile's best rates come via its smaller plans, with the starter 5GB option coming in as low as $15 per month.
+The 15GB plan costs just a bit more, at a starting price of $20 per month.
 Then there's the 20GB plan, which starts at $25 per month.
-You can save quite a bit with Mint Mobile if you're a light user.
-Do note that all these prices are before limited-time discounts and promotions, so you can save even more.
+Thus, you can save quite a lot with Mint Mobile as a light user.
+Note that all these prices are before limited-time discounts and regular promotions, so you can save even more.

 To learn more, check out our Mint Mobile review.